codeoverflow-org/nodecg-io-docs/docs/samples/github.md

     After entering it, click save.

-3. Set the created GitHub service instance to the service dependency of the GitHub bundle.
+3. Set the sample's (`github`) dependency to be the newly created service instance (of type `github`).
-   Select the GitHub bundle and the GitHub service in the left bottom menu.
-Then select the service instance that should be used by the GitHub sample bundle (in this case the name of the previously created GitHub instance).

-4. Check the NodeCG logs
+4. Check the NodeCG logs:

     You should see an error or a success message and a list of all your repositories.